jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 and you cannot explain it with your answer, then think harder about the other choices.
 There are no wasted words in a question prompt.

+**Tunnel vision.** This is especially true in disorders involving multiple systems.
+Individual answer choices may address individual system dysfunctions, but you need to make sure that your chosen answer explains all abnormalities.
+For example, a patient presents with renal dysfunction, joint pain, and hematologic abnormalities.
+There will probably be an individual answer choices might be nephritic syndrome, rheumatoid arthritis, and myelodysplastic syndrome.
+Each of those answer choices correspond to a chief complaint, but none answer the whole picture.
+If multiple systems are involved, you need to tie them all together.
+This patient has lupus.

 ## Ruling out answers & guessing intelligently  {#ruling-out}